Kilmore

 Kilmore lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+For areas not covered by this data, AreaSearch utilises Vic State Government's Regional/LGA projections released in 2023, adjusted employing weighted aggregation from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-According to these trends, exceptional growth is predicted over the period with the Kilmore statistical area (Lv2) expected to increase by 6,107 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 50.7% in total over the 17 years.
+Based on aggregated SA2-level projections, the suburb of Kilmore is predicted to experience exceptional growth, with an expected increase of 5,972 persons to 2041, reflecting a total gain of 47.2% over the 17 years.

 Frequently Asked Questions - Population